LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 Open the file in nano or another text editor.

 We should now be able to add some text to our text file.
-For now let's just write 'hello world'.
+For now, let's just write 'hello world'.
 If we try `git status` again.
 We should get the following message

 ~~~
 Changes not staged for commit: